griffio/griffio.github.io/_posts/2016-02-05-Getting-Started-With-p5js.md

 ---

-A quick way of starting an environment is to use something like [codepen](http://codepen.io/) then add the p5 library
+A quick way of starting an environment is to use something like [codepen](http://codepen.io/) then add the p5 library.

 ~~~
 https://cdnjs.cloudflare.com/ajax/libs/p5.js/0.4.22/p5.min.js
 ~~~

-Introductions to p5
+#### Introductions to p5 and further tutorials

 [hello.p5js](http://hello.p5js.org/)